Updated June 2020

 The shared memory required in this example is simply 10K x 4KB, i.e. 10MB: see “sqlhistory” memory pool in onstat -g mem output, and CPU overhead is modest.
 Settings can be reviewed by looking at the first few lines of onstat -g his output.
 The parameter can be changed dynamically using the onmode -wf command or “set sql” options of the sysadmin:task Admin API function for greater control.
 Better still, GUIs are provided to configure and view tracing results by:

-Open Admin Tool (OAT) – included with IDS and/or the corresponding free Client SDK download up to version 12.10.xC9.
+- Open Admin Tool (OAT) – included with IDS and/or the corresponding free Client SDK download up to version 12.10.xC9.

 Sampling with sysmaster:sysconblock

 Another approach that can be used to identify the most expensive SQL operations is to analyse prepared statements currently registered with the database engine in the sysmaster:sysconblock table.
 This contains estimated costs as would be shown in a query plan produced by SET EXPLAIN ON rather than actual run time as with SQLTRACE.
 Well-constructed applications prepare SQL once on start-up and maintain persistent database connections, so statements that are potentially the heaviest should be continuously visible here.
 Note that this approach is supported on IDS 10 or earlier, whereas SQLTRACE is only available from IDS 11 onwards.
 Prepared SQL capture can be achieved either with the Oninit script – which extracts both from this and the SQLTRACE buffer – or AGS Sentinel as shown in our video demo and screenshots below:

 In the above example, only statements with an estimated cost over 10000 involving a sequential scan are captured, and only certain types particularly as INSERT statements often have a spurious estimated cost.